Rodco/rodco_db_docs/docs/sales/ui.md

   - replaces_sales_invoce_id
   - description [R,F,C*]
   - origin [R,F,C*]
+  - transport_id [R,F,C*]

 Create

-When customer does no exist, there must be the way to quickly create within a Modal.
-Such created customers only require Name, Province and Phone, Identification, Identification_Type and invoice_email.
+When customer does no exist, there must be the way to quickly create in the same view.
+Such created customers only require Name, Province and Phone, Identification and email_for_invoice.

 - Actions
+  - Apply - Everybody

-  - Approve
+  - Approve - Billing Executives

-    - if requires_office_approval
-      - must have approved_by_billing_user_id
-      - archived=true must have approved_by_office_user_id
-    - must have approved_by_billing_user_id
-    - must have items in it's JSON
-    - set archived=true
+  - Hold  - Billing Executives
+  - Route - Sales Executives
+  - Print - Sales Executives

-  - Duplicate
+  - Duplicate - Sales Executives
     - send order id to order/duplicate